hth313/OS4/doc/timer.rst

 .. index:: timer

-The interval timer in the Time module can be borrowed by applications to provide timeouts or recurring timed events, i.e. a clock.
+The interval timer in the Time module can be borrowed by applications to provide timeouts or recurring timed events, e.g. a clock.

-It is primarily intended for transient applications, i.e. waiting for a fixed amount of time for a key press.
-Another use is for animating the display, i.e. to show a blinking cursor.
+It is primarily intended for transient applications, e.g. waiting for a fixed amount of time for a key press.
+Another use is for animating the display, e.g. to show a blinking cursor.
 It can also be used to display periodic updates of some external hardware readouts, like GPS coordinates or other external measurements.